CodeURJC-DAW-2024-25/webapp10/README.md

 - **César Valero Bueno**
   - *Task done descriptions*
     - Implemented Artist, Concert, and Ticket DTOs, Concert and Artist Services and functionalities such as Create and Edit Concerts.
 Updated the execution context in create_image.sh.
-Made some fixes such as: improve Concerts component for looser coupling, configure Docker Compose to correctly pull images from DockerHub, modify the UserRestController to use user id instead of /me, ensure the user appears logged in in the header across all pages, resolve minor navigation issues, and fix some image related problems.
+Made some fixes such as: improve Concerts component for looser coupling, configure Docker Compose to correctly pull images from DockerHub, modify the UserRestController to use user id instead of /me, ensure the user appears logged in in the header across all pages, fix map in Concert Info page, resolve minor navigation issues, and fix some image related problems.

 | **Section**                               |                 | **Details**                                                               |
 | ----------------------------------------  | --------------- | ------------------------------------------------------------------------- |